What is CTQ in Six Sigma

 CTQ tree is a little bit complicated to build, but once created it helps to achieve the targets within a specific period of time with the proper approach.

 When we talk about Critical To Quality in any session, we give the example of bottled drinking water.
 Let’s say, you are going to buy some water because you are thirsty.
 What are the characteristics that will influence your purchase?
 In a simple water bottle, two things will influence your decision.
 The first is a bottle and the second is water.
 If you are a customer, what characteristics should water have to influence your decision?

 - It should come from natural sources.

-These kind of factors affect the decision of the buyer and management should consider these kind of factors to boost sales and quality.
+These kinds of factors affect the decision of the buyer and management should consider these kinds of factors to boost sales and quality.

 Most of the time, the potential customer impacts the increase in product or service with the non-functional products or services which delays in delivery time and the cost of product or service.
 CTQ tree increases the process efficiency and further increases the productivity of the team that works upon the single agenda of providing quality to the customers.
 CTQ fundamentals include the quality metrics and standards to raise the customer’s satisfaction.